Blood Cancer UK

 Working agile means we changed from having a culture where people are expected to be in the office from 9am to 5pm to one where we’re much more focused on what they deliver.
 We've built a positive culture where autonomy, trust, wellbeing, and flexibility allow us to recruit and retain the very best people.
 Agile working means we can all balance trust and autonomy with responsibility and accountability.
 For the vast majority of our roles, there is no requirement to work from one of our offices.
 We meet up as an organisation at 2-4 in-person events each year, such as all-staff away days.

-In summary, we create spaces for our staff to do their best work in a place and space that suits them, their team and the organisation.
+In summary, flexible working at Blood Cancer UK is vital - we create spaces for our staff to do their best work in a place and space that suits them, their team and the organisation.

 For the majority of roles, your contractual place of work will be one of our offices.
 Very few of our roles require staff to work from an office, and so individuals are able to choose where they wish to live.
 And because we pay you for the role you do, not where you choose to live or work, we only have one pay scale rather than regional variances.